 It depends on the type of FAFSA you fill out.
 Paper applications that are mailed to the U.S. Department of Education for processing take 3 to 4 weeks to process and send to TVCC.
 A FAFSA completed online takes 1 to 2 weeks to be sent to TVCC.

-Once TVCC has received your file from the Department of Education, it will be reviewed in the order it was received.
-We will request additional information in writing if it is required to complete the review process.
-Watch your mail for letters from the financial aid office and please respond to any requests in a timely manner.
-Otherwise, you will be notified in writing of the types of awards you are eligible for.
-This process takes between 3 and 12 weeks after you have turned in all additional information that has been requested.
+Once TVCC has received your file from the Department of Education, it will be reviewed and processed.
+We will request additional information if it is required to complete the review process.
+Watch your email for letters from the financial aid office and please respond to any requests in a timely manner.
+Otherwise, you will be notified by email of the types of awards you are eligible for.
+This process takes between 2 and 4 weeks after you have turned in all additional information that has been requested.

 The earlier in the year you submit your application and additional information, the sooner your request will be processed.
 By the time the school year starts, there can be a significant number of applications to process, so be patient and be sure to turn your information in early!